KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
+**Sep.
+2026:** Our paper "Exploring Cross-Scenario Generality of Agentic Memory Systems: Diagnostics and a Strong Baseline" is accepted to IJCNLP-AACL 2026 (main)

 **Aug.
 2026:** Our paper "Beyond Static Retrieval: Opportunities and Pitfalls of Iterative Retrieval in GraphRAG” is accepted to EMNLP 2026 Main Conference

 **May.
 2026:** Our paper "Why Retrieval-Augmented Generation Fails: A Graph Perspective" is accepted by KDD 2026